Open

 Sir Richard Taylor is the CEO and Chief Creative Officer of artisan studio Wētā Workshop.
 He loves to see the range of garments that come into the Competition each year, all of them displaying originality, craftsmanship, clever use of materials and a core idea from within the design that shares a story with the audience.

-Sir Richard Taylor will present the Wētā Workshop Emerging Designer Award; the winning designer receives NZ$6,000 plus the opportunity to complete an internship at Wētā Workshop which includes flights from anywhere in the world and accommodation in Wellington for up to four weeks.
+Sir Richard Taylor will present the Wētā Workshop Outstanding Designer Award; the winning designer receives NZ$6,000 plus the opportunity to complete an internship at Wētā Workshop which includes flights from anywhere in the world and accommodation in Wellington for up to four weeks.